 From the 5 reasons above, keeping good handwashing habits top of mind can be handy.

 Why not download our comprehensive handwashing guide to get all the resources you need to help remind people to wash their hands.

-DID YOU KNOW: 15 October is Global Handwashing Day, an annual opportunity to raise awareness about the importance of proper handwashing habits to help prevent the spread of infection and reduce sickness.
+DID YOU KNOW: 15 October is Global Handwashing Day, an annual opportunity to raise awareness about the importance of proper handwashing and hand drying habits to help prevent the spread of infection and reduce sickness.

 * Life Health Care South Africa